GitHub Webhook Debugging Guide

 | Use case | Project-specific automation | Org-wide policies, security scanning |

-Both use the same payload URL pattern and X-Hub-Signature-256 verification.
+Both use the same payload URL pattern and the same signing header format.

 Troubleshooting